nandiniyadavaa/Researcher-NandiniYadav/pages/about.md

     <div class="about-body">

       <p>
-        I am a postdoctoral researcher at the <strong>DIII-D National Fusion Facility (General Atomics)</strong> in San Diego, USA.
+        I am a postdoctoral researcher at the <strong>DIII-D National Fusion Facility (General Atomics), San Diego, USA</strong>.
 My work focuses on the physics of the tokamak boundary—scrape-off layer and divertor—with an emphasis on <strong>divertor detachment</strong>, Balmer-series spectroscopy, and impurity/neutral dynamics.
 I apply analysis methods that separate excitation and recombination, quantify particle sources and sinks, and diagnose molecule-assisted processes.
       </p>

       <p>
-        I pursued my Bachelor's in 2013 and Master's in 2015 from <a href="https://www.gujaratuniversity.ac.in" target="_blank" rel="noopener">Gujarat University</a>, with Physics as major.
+        I pursued my Bachelor’s (2013) and Master’s (2015) at <a href="https://www.gujaratuniversity.ac.in" target="_blank" rel="noopener"> Gujarat University, Ahmedabad, Gujarat, India </a>, with Physics as my major.
+I began my research career in 2015 as a Scientific Assistant at<a href="https://www.ipr.res.in/" target="_blank" rel="noopener"> the Institute for Plasma Research (IPR), Ahmedabad, Gujarat, India </a>.
+I later continued working at IPR while collaborating with other institutes.
+I earned my Ph.D. in 2023 (enrollment 2020–2023).
+Subsequently, I started in my current position.
       </p>

       <p>
         At DIII-D I collaborate across experiment and modeling teams to design shots, commission and calibrate optical systems, and interpret measurements alongside transport simulations.
 A recurring theme in my work is turning line-integrated spectra into physics-based, spatially aware inferences that can guide scenario development and control for reliable power exhaust.